dmlc/dgl/apps/kg/README.md

 ## Usage

-The package supports two data formats for a knowledge graph.
+DGL-KE doesn't require installation.
+We can run `train.py` to train knowledge graph embeddings and run `eval.py` to evaluate the performance of the embeddings.

+### Input formats:

+DGL-KE supports two knowledge graph input formats.
+A knowledge graph is stored using five files.

 Format 1:

-- entities.dict maps entity Id to entity name.
-- relations.dict maps relation Id to relation name.
+- entities.dict contains pairs of (entity Id, entity name).
+The number of rows is the number of entities (nodes).
+- relations.dict contains pairs of (relation Id, relation name).
+The number of rows is the number of relations.
-- train.txt stores the triples (head, rel, tail) in the training set.
+- train.txt stores edges in the training set.
+They are stored as triples of (head, rel, tail).
-- valid.txt stores the triples (head, rel, tail) in the validation set.
+- valid.txt stores edges in the validation set.
+They are stored as triples of (head, rel, tail).
-- test.txt stores the triples (head, rel, tail) in the test set.
+- test.txt stores edges in the test set.
+They are stored as triples of (head, rel, tail).

 Format 2:

-- entity2id.txt maps entity name to entity Id.
-- relation2id.txt maps relation name to relation Id.
+- entity2id.txt contains pairs of (entity name, entity Id).
+The number of rows is the number of entities (nodes).
+- relation2id.txt contains pairs of (relation name, relation Id).
+The number of rows is the number of relations.
-- train.txt stores the triples (head, tail, rel) in the training set.
+- train.txt stores edges in the training set.
+They are stored as triples of (head, tail, rel).
-- valid.txt stores the triples (head, tail, rel) in the validation set.
+- valid.txt stores edges in the validation set.
+They are stored as a triple of (head, tail, rel).
-- test.txt stores the triples (head, tail, rel) in the test set.
+- test.txt stores edges in the test set.
+They are stored as a triple of (head, tail, rel).

+### Command line parameters

 Here are some examples of using the training script.